 In one incident, four men were found moving to the rear.
 They were stopped and questioned.
 One individual had been struck in the buttocks by a mortar fragment.
 The second one was helping the wounded man to the Aid Station.
-The third, who was carrying two rifles and
+The third, who was carrying two rifles and two packs, stated he was carrying the wounded man's equipment to the rear.
+The fourth, a platoon sergeant of K Company, a large, powerful looking individual, was going along to see that the other two men returned to their unit.
+One man, with pack and weapon, continued to the rear.
+Three men, with a Battalion runner, returned to K Company.
+62

 This incident resulted in the establishment of guards along likely avenues of drift to halt such retreating persons.
 The Battalion Transportation Officer and certain noncommissioned officers of Headquarters Company were assigned areas to watch.
 The Battalion front was narrow and lines of drift were well defined because of the terrain obstacles, the ubiquitous hedgerow.
 All unwounded individuals returning to the rear were halted and directed to the battalion command post, where they were impressed as to the effect of such actions on their part.
 They were told that actions such as theirs would cause a panic and headlong disorganized retreat.
-They were then placed in charge of a man from the battalion command post and move back to the assault companies.63
+They were then placed in charge of a man from the battalion command post and moved back to the assault companies.63

 Radio conversations between the Battalion Commander and the Company Commanders disclosed to the command post that the attack was making little progress.
 Artillery fire was limited.
 The impossibility of forward observers to adjust fire was attributed to the fact that their field of observation was limited to the width or length of fields, which seldom extended 150 yards.
 A great amount of mortar fire was used.
 Platoon Leaders were handicapped by their lack of maps.
 Locations were hard to report as each field and hedgerow looked alike.
-There was very little direct communications between the Battalion Command Post and the Battalion Observation Post during the morning of the 11 June.64
+There was very little direct communications between the Battalion Command Post and the Battalion Observation Post during the morning of the 11 June.
+64